Today’s Bible reading

 More thoughts for meditation about All Saints Days

 All Saints Day is one of the major festivals of the Christian Year.
-When we say “saint” we mean Bible-based designation of anyone who is a faithful believer.
+When we say “saint” we mean the Bible-based designation of anyone who is a faithful Jesus follower.
 So this feast serves as a commemoration of all God’s servants who have departed this time in faith.
 In Revelation 2:10 Jesus says, “Be faithful unto death, and I will give you the crown of life.”
 So the symbols of the crown of thorns and a crown of victory often mark the day and remind us of our own victory over death.
 Each November 1 we honor all the saints who have gone before us—as in all the people who appear in this blog celebrating the transhistorical body!

 All Saints Day is central to what became a three-day observance that used to commonly be called “Hallowmas,” (the short form of All Hallows Mass).
 It is preceded by Hallowe’en (short for All Hallows Eve) and is followed by All Souls Day.
 The whole triduum is mainly a “memorial day” for remembering the people of faith who have gone before us.
 Not only are we inspired by them to triumph over our own troubles, we use the day to encourage one another to keep faith in the face of death.